tobinsouth/prag/README.md

-This is a building blocks repo for now to combine some guyz code and my code.

 # Private Retrieval Augmented Generation (PRAG)
 PRAG provides a solution to augment Large Language Models (LLM) with the ability to securely query external data sources, ensuring context-specific accuracy without compromising data privacy.
 While LLMs like GPT demonstrate significant potential in generalizing tasks through prompt engineering, their static view and occasional 'hallucinations' due to lack of specific context can be limiting.
 PRAG bridges this gap by introducing a unique retrieval phase, allowing LLMs to leverage private data in inference without exposing sensitive information.
 This repository offers a first-of-its-kind approach, focusing on both the retrieval and inference phases, incorporating secure solutions like Community Transformers, MPCFormer, and PUMA.